linkeddatacenter/BOTK-core/vocabularies/README.md

 ## schema:PostalAddress

 Captures a contact point with a postal address
-- schema:description with cardinality = 1 as  normalizzed string from template "DUF DUG, CIVIC, ZIP LOCALITY", es "LUNGOLARIO CESARE BATTISTI, 5, 23900 LECCO LC" )
+- schema:description with cardinality >= 1 possibly as normalized string from template "DUF DUG, CIVIC, ZIP LOCALITY", es "LUNGOLARIO CESARE BATTISTI, 5, 23900 LECCO LC" )
 - schema:addressCountry with cardinality = 1, Country  in two-letter ISO 3166-1 alpha-2 country code no language specs
 - schema:addressLocality with cardinality <= 1, The locality as normalized string.
 For example, "MILANO".
 Sholud be present in an official country adminstrative db as SKOS:primaryName or rdfs:label
 - schema:addressRegion	with cardinality <= 1, The second administrative level as normalized string.
 For example, "MI". .
 Sholud be present in country adminstrative db as SKOS:primaryName